Bye bye Canon

 Canon, bye bye!

 I have promoted your brand in the courses and talks that I gave, on my website, I have been CPS for many years.
 But I do not like what you’ve become.
 I have sold all my Canon equipment to change to another brand.
-I hope one day you stop copying Fuji, Sony or Pentax, who are doing very interesting things, and start having your own proposals.
+I hope one day you stop copying Fuji, Sony, Olympus or Pentax, who are doing very interesting things, and start having your own proposals.